BigDataWUR/AgML-CY-Bench/data_preparation/DATA-SOURCES-SELECTION.md

 We selected Compagnie Malienne pour le Developpement des Textiles (CMDT) dataset that provides unparalleled granularity for Mali, offering arrondissement-level ((administrative level 3 equivalent within Mali) insights across five regions and 28 sectors from 1990-2017, making it optimal for localized maize production studies.
 Conversely, there is FEWSNET data that presents a broader regional perspective, covering multiple African countries including Mali with subnational data at administrative levels 1 and 2, which enables more comprehensive cross-country agricultural comparisons.
 Ultimately, the choice between these datasets depends on the specific research objectives: CMDT was ideal for granular, Mali-centric investigations.

 ### Contact
-Janet Mutuku, Celeste Tchampi, PCS Traore
+Janet Mutuku, PCS Traore, Celeste Tchampi